Podcast Marketing

 Speaking engagements

 Speaking engagements can serve as a fun way for your team to connect with the community and spread your company’s message.
-Look into upcoming conferences or panel discussions happening in your area or online and see if you can join in.

 Guest writing

-In the same vein, contributing regularly to a magazine, blog or publication with an established reader base can help your company gain exposure to the community and continue establishing you as a thought leader.
+In the same vein, contributing regularly to a magazine, blog, or publication with an established reader base can help your company gain exposure to the community.

 Paid Podcast Marketing

-Now that we’ve covered all things related to organic (read: free) marketing, let’s move on to paid strategies.
 There are plenty of paid tactics you can try without breaking the bank, but if you have the budget to go big, then we say YOPO—you only podcast once—and it’s always worth investing a little more to make a big splash.

 Here are some of the fundamentals of paid podcast marketing and how to get started with each: